-As noted in the table above, the Board has charged the Governance & Corporate Responsibility Committee with oversight responsibility of the Company's environmental matters as well as assessing its sustainability strategy and initiatives, including the publication of our Corporate Responsibility report.
-The Governance & Corporate Responsibility Committee receives regular reports from management on the Company's environmental and sustainability priorities and risks, including progress on our net-zero emission goals and execution, our Scope 3 framework, our ESG reporting frameworks, and ESG ratings.
+As noted in the table above, the Board has charged the Governance & Corporate Responsibility Committee with oversight responsibility of the Company's environmental matters as well as assessing its sustainability strategy and initiatives, including the publication of our Corporate Sustainability Report.
+The Governance & Corporate Responsibility Committee receives regular reports from management on the Company's environmental and sustainability priorities and risks, including progress on our emission reduction goals and execution, our ESG reporting frameworks, ESG ratings, and execution of our sustainability strategy.